Huguitis/aoi.js-documentation/src/guides/4status.md

 ---
 title: Client Status
-description: Status - How to use bot statuses.
+description: This guide will be covering the functionality and usage of client statuses.
 id: status
 ---